 Will the digital black level be affected if I turn the settings to low?

-No, setting the option on low will not affect the digital black level, provided you have not to mess around with the picture settings on your television if you should move the picture brightness to below 0 in the middle and not change the Gamma from 0.
+No, setting the option on low will not affect the digital black level, provided you do not mess around with the picture settings on your television.
+For instance, if you move the picture brightness to below 0 in the middle and not change the Gamma from 0.
 The Gamma should be on 0, which is the balance mode.
 If you have not done any of these, you will indeed have the best digital black levels.

 Why can’t I find the HDMI Black Level on my television?